rond-authz/rond-authz.github.io/_docs/configuration.md

 }
 ```

+#### Response Flow

-If you need to modify the response payload you can add the `responseFilter`field.
+If you need to modify the response payload you can define the `responseFlow` field.
 With the configuration shown below, the `greetings_read` policy will be evaluated before contacting the application service.
 When the application service sends its response, the `filter_response_example` policy will be evaluated and its result will be used as the new response body.